jenkinsci/yet-another-build-visualizer-plugin/README.md

   The expected unit is ms. E.g. `-D yabv.buildFlowRefreshInterval=5000`.
 Notice that the unit suffix is not included.
 Set `yabv.buildFlowRefreshInterval=0` to completely disable the dynamic graph updates.

+* Click the switches "Toggle Time" and "Toggle Build History" to display additional data.

 ## Changelog
 See